 5. Make your web form secure.

 The form builder stops spam submissions from coming through with an email address validation process.
-This ensures only real email addresses can be submitted in your web forms.
+This ensures only real email addresses can be submitted in your web forms, which I find super helpful as a small business owner.

-HubSpot also allows people to add CAPTCHAs, which are the questions at the end of a form that require people to confirm they’re not a robot.
+HubSpot also allows people to add CAPTCHAs, which are the questions at the end of a form that require people to confirm they’re not robots.
 These act as a second layer of protection against spam.

 Lastly, HubSpot allows you to block specific email providers and domains that you determine are unnecessary to receive submissions from.